Hollywood Squares: The Match Game-Hollywood Squares Hour (1983–1984)

 In 1983, several years after Orion Pictures acquired Hollywood Squares rights owner Filmways, NBC decided to attempt a revival of the series.
 What resulted was an effort produced by Mark Goodson Productions that combined the Hollywood Squares program, under license from Orion, with a revival of the Goodson-produced Match Game.
 The 60-minute program was dubbed The Match Game-Hollywood Squares Hour and debuted on October 31, 1983, at 3 p.m.
-Eastern, replacing the Peter Marshall-hosted series Fantasy.
+Eastern, replacing the Peter Marshall–hosted series Fantasy.
 Jon Bauman (appearing as himself without his "Bowzer" persona from Sha Na Na) hosted the Hollywood Squares portion of the show.
 The only regular panelist on this version was Gene Rayburn, who reprised his role as host of Match Game; he always occupied the lower left square during Hollywood Squares, which Bauman also occupied during Match Game segments.
 Most of the semi-regulars were previously better known for Match Game (only on two weeks of episodes did a regular from the previous Hollywood Squares, George Gobel, appear on the panel).
 The announcer for this version was Gene Wood but was also sub-announced by either Rich Jefferies or Johnny Olson.

-Hollywood Squares was always played as the second (middle) segment of the show, and featured the winner of the Match Game match played in the first half of the program facing off with the show's returning champion.
+Hollywood Squares was always played as the second (middle) segment of the show, and featured the winner of the Match Game match played in the first half of the program playing O and the show's returning champion playing X, regardless of the player's genders (all other versions had women playing O and men playing X with exceptions, as noted above).
 This version of Hollywood Squares saw several different variations on the gameplay.
 First, the panelists were not given bluff answers or briefed.
 Second, the questions followed either a multiple-choice or true/false format.
-Third, for each square a contestant claimed $25 was added to his/her score with each game win starting at $100 for the first and increasing by that amount for subsequent games until time ran out and a winner was declared.
+Third, for each square a contestant claimed $25 was added to their score with each game win starting at $100 for the first and increasing by that amount for subsequent games until time ran out and a winner was declared.
 In contrast to the original version of the show, players could win games by default if the opposing player incorrectly agreed/disagreed with a celebrity whose square gave the other player a completed row or five-square win.
 On all other versions of Squares, the player had to earn the winning celebrity's square on their own.
 The winner played the Super Match from Match Game for a cash prize.

 The Match Game segment featured six panelists, as it had from 1973 to 1982; for the Hollywood Squares portion, a third tier was added to the panel seating area, with three more celebrities being introduced to the proceedings at the show's midpoint.
 All nine celebrities could play the Super Match.